straight-heart/Perplexity-client-/README.md

 # Perplexity Client

 A lightweight Perplexity AI client built with Electron, React, and TypeScript.
+Free and open source!

 ## Features